MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-deploy-support-monitor.md

 ## Deploy to test environment

 For IT-managed solutions, or solutions that are critical to business productivity, there's generally a test environment.
 A test environment sits between development and production, and it's not necessary for all Power BI solutions.
-A test workspace can serve as a stable location, separated from development, for user acceptance testing (UAT) to occur before impacting on production.
+A test workspace can serve as a stable location, separated from development, for user acceptance testing (UAT) to occur before release to production.

-If your content has been published to workspaces on a Premium capacity, [deployment pipelines](../create-reports/deployment-pipelines-overview.md) can simplify the process to deploy to development, test, and production workspaces.
+If your content has been published to a workspace on Premium capacity, [deployment pipelines](../create-reports/deployment-pipelines-overview.md) can simplify the deployment process to development, test, and production workspaces.
 Alternatively, publishing may be done manually or with [PowerShell scripts](https://powerbi.microsoft.com/en-us/blog/duplicating-workspaces-by-using-power-bi-cmdlets/).

 ### Deploy to test workspace